TreeCityWes/Xolana-Scripts/README.md

-# X1 Xolana - Wallet Address Utility
+# X1 Xolana - Python Wallet Utility for Xolana CLI

 Welcome to the **X1 Xolana Wallet Address Utility**!
 This tool is designed to provide seamless interaction with the X1 - Xolana blockchain.
 You can manage your wallet, check balances, review transaction details, and much more, all through an intuitive and easy-to-use interface.